Have you ever seen those “Nailed It” images on Pinterest?

 The idea of a “modern bedroom” changes over the years.
 Today, it means an industrial theme with a hint of mid-century.
 Think exposed brick, which is surprisingly easy to simulate.
 We also like bold prints and classic white furniture with wood accents.

-We think of this look as a classic American design.
+We think of this as a classic American design.
 Think reds and blues with plenty of white.
 Put an acoustic guitar on display, and the look is complete.
 Our favorite go-to for this design is either a stonewash comforter or curtains to add authenticity.

 The key to achieving an airy bedroom is to include as much white as possible.
 White walls are a must, for sure.
 We also recommend white furniture and light-color curtains.
 This look is ideal for smaller bedrooms because it gives the illusion of space, especially if you fill the room with as much white as possible.